priyanshu5/SignatureVerificationApp/README.md

 5. The application will start running on `http://localhost:8080`.

-8. Access the application in your browser:
+8. Access the application Rest API call using Postman:

    Open postman and hit post call with username and password at `http://localhost:8080/verify-signature/auth/login`.